-Housing Fund investment portfolio:
+Pan African Housing Fund investment portfolio:

-- Westpoint Heights a 66 two-bedroom unit development located in Kikuyu, Nairobi; complete and fully operational. - Westlands Place comprises of a 95 one-bedroom high-rise apartment block located in the Nairobi central business district; complete and fully operational. - Nakuru Meadows a development of 200 units of varying typologies located in the burgeoning city of Nakuru in Kenya; 70 units complete and partially operational. - Izuba City a development of 304 units of varying typologies located in Kigali, Rwanda; 64 units complete and partially operational. - Camland Villas consists of 298 serviced plots development located in Makeni, Lusaka; three show houses complete and provision of water, electricity and sewage to plots underway. - 72 Magadi Road centrally located 2.4-hectare plot in Karen, Nairobi, earmarked for sale of the plot, i.e., will not be developed.
+- Westpoint Heights a 66 two-bedroom unit development located in Kikuyu, Kiambu; complete and fully operational. - Westlands Place comprises of a 95 one-bedroom high-rise apartment block located in the Nairobi central business district; complete and fully operational. - Nakuru Meadows a development of 104 units of varying typologies located in the burgeoning city of Nakuru in Kenya. - Makeni Heights a serviced plots development located on 21 ha of land in Makeni, Lusaka. - Izuba City a development of 304 units of varying typologies located in Kigali, Rwanda.
+Exited in 2022. - 72 Magadi Road centrally located 2.4-hectare plot in Karen, Nairobi; was not developed but sold for value.
+Exited in 2022.

-Food Fund 2 investment portfolio:
+Phatisa Food Fund 2 investment portfolio: